zbyju/obsidian/1. Fleeting notes/PDB/B-tree index vs bitmap index.md

 - OLTP

 # Bitmap index
 Bitmap for each distinct value in the indexed column.
+The column gets split to as many columns as there are distinct values (Gender = Male, Female) and each column can either have value 0 or 1.

+##### Lookup
+To find all rows with a specific value, the database does bit operations to filter those rows.

+##### Pros
+- Space efficient -